CyrilleB79/winMag/README.md

     * [Use Magnifier to make things on the screen easier to see](https://support.microsoft.com/en-us/help/11542/windows-use-magnifier-to-make-things-easier-to-see)
     * [Windows keyboard shortcuts for accessibility][4]

+* This add-on has not been tested in multi-screen environment and there are chances that some feature are not working in this environment.
+  If you are using multi-screen environment and want it to be supported, please contact me to have it implemented.
+* More generally, do not hesitate to contact me on the [GitHub page][3] of this add-on or directly by e-mail.

 ## Change log